narci90/ngxTablePowerfull/src/ngxTablePowerfull/README.md

     predefinedData: 'data'                                         // Predefined data for the column if the property does not exist in the data model
     visible: true
     fixed: false,
-    filtered: true
+    filtered: true,
     field: {                                                       // Object to indicate the field type of the form in case of using the filterByColumns of the table
-        type: 'text';
+        type: 'text',
-        size: 12;
+        size: 12,
-        options: [];                                               // Options for select
+        options: [],                                               // Options for select
-        method: null;                                              // Method located in the parent component where the table is instantiated for options of the select type
+        method: null,                                              // Method located in the parent component where the table is instantiated for options of the select type
-        methodFiltered: null;                                      // Parameter for the method }
+        methodFiltered: null,                                      // Parameter for the method },
+    showInDialogContent: false                                     // Opens a dialog with the complete content of the cell
+    dialogContentView: null                                        // You can use it to customize the content that you want to display in the dialog opened when configuring "showInDialogContent: true"

     - Example build columns table: